geerlingguy/ansible-role-gitlab/README.md

 If you are running GitLab behind a reverse proxy, you may wish to terminate SSL at another proxy server or load balancer

+    gitlab_install_repo_env:
+      os: ""
+      dist: ""

+Packagecloud does not support other than LTS Ubuntu releases.
+To override os/dist detection, you can set e.g. os="ubuntu" dist="xenial" to enable installation on yakkety.

 ## Dependencies

 None.